-The City of Riverside will receive \$280,915 in ESG funding for Fiscal Year 2020-2021.
-Activities eligible for funding under the ESG program include support for the operations and essential services as provided at the emergency shelter, rapid re-housing, and homeless prevention activities.
+The City of Riverside will receive \$271,229 in ESG funding for Fiscal Year 2021/2022.
+Activities eligible for funding under the ESG program include support for emergency shelter operations and case management, outreach, rapid re-housing, and administration.
 The ESG program regulations require that the City match its ESG allocation dollar-for-dollar with other funding sources.
+The City's total allocation is listed below.
 Consequently, the City places this matching requirement upon the ESG sub-recipients.
-The table below summarizes the proposed use of ESG funds during the FY 2020-2021 by general activity, funding amount, and percentage.
+The table below summarizes the proposed use of ESG funds during the Fiscal Year 2021/2022 by general activity, funding amount, and percentage.

-- ESG Administration (7.5% Max): \$21,069
+- ESG Administration (7.5% Max): \$20,342.18

-- Riverside Year-Round Emergency Shelter (Program Operator: Path of Life Ministries): \$150,000
+- Riverside Year-Round Emergency Shelter operations and case management (60%): \$162,000

-- Rapid Re-Housing Program: \$109,846
+- Rapid Re-Housing Program: \$88,886.82